NatLibFi/Finto-suggestions/README.md

 ### Setting up Development Environment

+FIRST: Copy or clone Git repository and checkout the `develop` branch

 1. Copy the .env.default file and rename it to .env (from project root)
 2. Modify the environment variables in .env as desired
 3. Download and install [Docker CE](https://docs.docker.com/install/) to your computer.
 Docker-compose should be included with the installation.
 If not, (download and install it separately)[https://github.com/docker/compose/releases].